WilliamHoman1/Project_Repository-In-progress-/README.md

 My project is about a home invasion game where the user is the homeowner and the computer is the invader.
 The user has to make a series of decisions in order to survive and beat the game.
 However, if they make the wrong decision, they are killed and forced to end the game or start over.
 There are multiple different paths the user could go down to make the story their own.
-That is the basis of the game, a personalized story for the user and they ultimately decide their fate.
+That is the basis of the game, a personalized story for the user, they ultimately decide their own fate.

 ### Tutorial

 To start the game, the user will press the play button from the 'main' file.
 This then pulls up the window where the game will be played.
-From there, it will ask the user's name and then the user should follow the instructions and read the story in order to play along.
+The music will start playing and the user will be prompted with their first input.
+From there, it will ask the user's name and then the user should follow the instructions and read the story.
+As they read they will be continuously asked for inputs in order to play along.
 This is a text-based game so the controls are typing in what the desired inputs are for the game.

 If the desired inputs are not typed in, an error message will appear and the user will have another chance to correct themselves.